metafacture/metafacture-playground/contributing.md

 The *Definition of Ready* describes a list of criteria which tickets have to meet to move from column 'Backlog' to 'Ready':

 - The person who implements the ticket is assigned and has every information to work on this ticket.
 Only the assignee can move the ticket to Ready.
-- It should be noted in the ticket by whom the ticket will be reviewed.
+- It should be noted in the ticket by whom the ticket will be reviewed (e.g. add a comment like "will be reviewed by ...")

 ### Definition of Done